-- Complaints should be addressed in writing, via post or handed in directly, to Lyn Owens or to any of the doctors.
+- Complaints should be addressed in writing, via post or handed in to reception for Lyn Owens, Complaints Manager.

 - Alternatively, you may ask for an appointment with Lyn Owens in order to discuss your concerns.
 She will explain the complaints procedure to you and will make sure that your concerns are dealt with promptly.

-Detailed information on this can be found on our leaflet by clicking here, or asking for a printed copy at reception.
+Detailed information on this can be found on our leaflet JSP Complaint Leaflet June 2023 ,or asking for a printed copy at reception.

 Please note that we keep strictly to the rules of medical confidentiality.
 If you are complaining on behalf of someone else, we have to know that you have their permission to do so.
 A note signed by the person concerned will be needed,unless they are incapable (because of illness) of providing this.

 We shall acknowledge your complaint within two working days and aim to have looked into your complaint within ten working days of the date when you raised it with us.
 We shall then be in a position to offer you an explanation, or a meeting with the people involved.
 When we look into your complaint, we shall aim to: